Abigail Thompson: Recognition

 Thompson won the 2003 Ruth Lyttle Satter Prize in Mathematics for her research on thin position and Heegard splittings.
 In 2013, she became one of the inaugural fellows of the American Mathematical Society.

-In February 2020, Abigail Thompson has been recognized by the American Council of Trustees and Alumni (ACTA) as a "Hero of Intellectual Freedom."
-The award is due to an op-ed Thompson published in The Wall Street Journal on December 19, 2019, denouncing the use of diversity statements in faculty hiring practices in the University of California system.
-Thompson will deliver the keynote address at ACTA’s ATHENA Roundtable Conference on November 13, 2020.
-In December of 2019 she published a similar opinion piece under the heading "A word from...
+In February 2020, Thompson was recognized by the American Council of Trustees and Alumni (ACTA) as a "Hero of Intellectual Freedom".
+The award is due to an op-ed Thompson published in The Wall Street Journal on December 19, 2019, denouncing the use of mandatory diversity statements in faculty hiring practices in the University of California system.
+Thompson delivered the keynote address at ACTA's ATHENA Roundtable Conference on November 13, 2020.
+In December 2019, she published a similar opinion piece under the heading "A word from...
 Abigail Thompson" in the Notices of the American Mathematical Society, of which she was one of the Vice Presidents at the time.
 Both opinion pieces generated a lot of discussion within the mathematics community and the academy in general, with official responses from the Association for Women in Mathematics, and the UC Davis Chancellor and Vice Chancellor among others.